zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 The **Impact Traction Score** for each company is calculated by averaging the spend, save, borrow, plan, and traction scores.

-The **Portfolio Impact Traction Score** is then calculated as the average score across all portfolio companies.
+The **Portfolio Impact Traction Score** is then calculated as the average score across all portfolio companies with available data.

 ## Scale
 Scale captures the number of individuals benefiting from a company's operations and how well the company is serving Core's target demographic of indiviudals in the bottom three quintiles of income.